The Causes of Car WON’T Start Clicking Noise

 A dead battery is not necessarily bad or damaged.
 If it is not transmitting power due to low electrolyte levels, recharging electrolytes will solve the problem.
-You should go for best car battery to avoid this such frustrating situation.
+You should go for the best car battery to avoid this frustrating situation.

 A damaged alternator could be another reason for an unresponsive battery.
-The car won’t start clicking noise will happen if the alternator cannot provide the requisite voltage output for any reason.
+The car won’t start clicking noise if the alternator cannot provide the requisite voltage output for any reason.
 Fixing or replacing it is the only solution.

-Clicking sound when starting car could happen when the starter motor does not get adequate power supply and the most probable reason is the corroded battery terminals.
+Clicking sound when starting a car could happen when the starter motor does not get an adequate power supply and the most probable reason is the corroded battery terminals.
 Examine the battery under the hood.

-Loose battery cable ends or frayed wire can cause the trouble too.
+Loose battery cable ends or frayed wire can cause trouble too.
 Check these accessories and ensure that they are all in working order.

-Starter Problems – There are various starter issues that could potentially lead to high resistance and the car won’t start clicking noise.
-Check for a dead starter motor, resulting from a damage or a defective triggering mechanism.
+Various starter issues could potentially lead to high resistance and the car won’t start clicking noise.
+Check for a dead starter motor, resulting from damage or a defective triggering mechanism.

 Fixing the motor will require some professional expertise but you can repair the loose connection with some skills.
 You should check the motor, all the connections, and the entire circuit to find out the root of the trouble.

 2# Single Click When Starting the Car

 When you hear just one click at the time of turning the ignition key, it could be the faulty high current contacts inside the starter solenoid.